Updated 2 weeks ago

 No Comments

-In an organization, shared mailboxes are created when multiple people need to access the same mailbox, such as product feedback, reception desk, etc. Users who can access a shared mailbox are called shared mailbox members.
+In an organization, shared mailboxes are created when multiple people need access to the same mailbox, such as for product feedback, a reception desk, a Catch-All mailbox, etc. Users who can access a shared mailbox are called shared mailbox members.
 They can access the shared mailbox based on the permission given to them.

 When Does Shared Mailboxes Need License?